Gustav Anton von Wietersheim

 Gustav Anton von Wietersheim (11 February 1884 – 25 April 1974) was a German general during World War II.
 He led the XIV Motorized Corps (after 21 June 1942, XIV Panzer Corps) from its creation in 1938 until 14 September 1942 during the Battle of Stalingrad.
+(Note: Notes on dates related to XIV Motorized/Panzer Corps from .)

 World War I and inter-war period

-Born in Breslau in 1884, Wietersheim attended a Kadettenanstalt (an institute for military cadets) and began his military career in 1902.
+Born in Breslau in 1884, Wietersheim attended a and began his military career in 1902.
+(Note: refer to Wietersheim as an "aristocratic Prussian officer.")
 From 1903 until the end of World War I, Wietersheim continued to serve in the army and was awarded the Iron Cross, 1st and 2nd Class.